-Nine of the eleven planned RC holes and one redrilled hole, for ten holes altogether, for a total of 1,217m, were completed at the historic Tallebung Tin Mine, designed to test for further up dip, shallow bulk tonnage tin mineralisation.
-Assays for four of the ten holes completed at Tallebung have been received and all holes have intercepted broad strong tin mineralisation.
-Results include:
+In February 2022 SKY completed nine of eleven planned RC holes and one redrilled hole, ten holes altogether, for a total of 1,217m, at the historic Tallebung Tin Mine.
+This drilling was designed to test for further up dip, shallow bulk tonnage tin mineralisation.